About Us

 Our Mission

-The mission of the Children’s Crisis Center of Stanislaus County is to provide child abuse prevention, intervention, and quality childcare services to abused, neglected, and high-risk children living in Stanislaus County and the surrounding communities of San Joaquin and Merced county.
+The mission of the Children’s Crisis Center of Stanislaus County is to provide child abuse prevention, intervention, and shelter services to abused, neglected, and high-risk children living in Stanislaus County and the adjacent communities located within the Merced and San Joaquin counties.

 The Children’s Crisis Center of Stanislaus County (CCC) is a private, nonprofit organization dedicated to serving the needs of high-risk children impacted by family crisis.
 Immediate program goals are to reach children at-risk and intervene with healing childcare, educational opportunities, and crisis mitigation services before family circumstances escalate into violence.